 In 2009, HSBC launched a campaign with the slogan “Assume Nothing.”
 The problem was HSBC didn’t sit down and check to see if the word “Assume” had any analog in all the countries in which it worked.
 The result was a wide variety of translations, including “Do Nothing”.
 These are worth a chuckle, of course, but stop and ask yourself if you’re not falling into the same trap without even realizing it.

 Diversity Keeps Your Best Employees

 A diverse and talented innovation team will keep your company not just innovative, but thriving, as the world becomes more complex and demands more of all of us.
-To learn more about diversity in innovation, download our Crowdsourcing to Innovate Products white paper.
+To learn more about diversity in innovation, contact us.

 Powerful innovation starts as an idea.
 Launch your IdeaScale community today

 IdeaScale is an innovation management solution that inspires people to take action on their ideas.
 Your community’s ideas can change lives, your business and the world.
 Connect to the ideas that matter and start co-creating the future.